 Select File, then Import, then, QIF file under the main menu.

 IMPORTANT: Select the "IMPORT" account.
 The MAIN difference from the guide for Quicken 2014 or earlier is to select "All accounts" from the drop-down list.
 In this case, the account NAME is entered in CSV2QIF.
 For Quicken 2015, you must select the "IMPORT" account, not "All accounts".

 Once the QIF file is imported, go to the IMPORT account register.

 Select the transactions there.
-You may spend little time to review transactions, amounts, payees, descriptions, categories.
-If you see the amounts are reversed (deposits and withdrawals), go back to CSV2QIF and click "Change +/-" and create new QIF file.
-In this case, delete already imported transactions and import new QIF file.
+You may spend little time reviewing transactions, amounts, payees, descriptions, categories.
+If you see the amounts are reversed (deposits and withdrawals), go back to CSV2QIF and click "Change +/-" and create a new QIF file.
+In this case, delete already imported transactions and import a new QIF file.
 The buffer account approach also proves to be effective as you can import several times without messing with your main account register.

 Now click the first transaction once, and press the Shift key and click the last transaction to select all transactions.
 Then right-click on any select transaction and select "Move Transactions" (not "Cut transactions", but "Move Transactions").

 The final step is to select an account to move transactions into (your checking or credit card account).

 Now switch to checking or credit account used above and review imported transactions with the categories there.

-Another painful topic is to how to import a CSV/Excel/TXT file into Quicken 2015 for Mac as the Mac version of Quicken does not support QIF import at all.
+Another painful topic is how to import a CSV/Excel/TXT file into Quicken 2015 for Mac as the Mac version of Quicken does not support QIF import at all.
 There is a way as well:

 Quicken for Mac 2015 imports "CSV Mint" files that carry the category